GLIMS-RGI/rgi_user_guide/docs/regions/rgi12.md

 :::{figure-md} rgi12-new-fig
 <img src="https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/l4_rgi7b0_plots/RGI12/isrgi6_map.jpeg" alt="region map" class="bg-primary mb-1">

-Glacier locations and changes between RGI6 and RGI7.
+Regional glacier area.
 :::

+## Changes from version 6.0 to 7.0

+All RGI6.0 outlines have been replaced, representing a considerable change and improvement to RGI 6.0.

+**Caucasus**

-The RGI7 Glacier outlines for the Greater Caucasus were manually digitized by {cite:t}`Tielidze2022`.
+The RGI 7.0 Glacier outlines for the Greater Caucasus were manually digitized by {cite:t}`Tielidze2022`.
 The primary source of the database was Landsat scenes from 1999-2002.
+The Greater Caucasus inventory (including 95% of the region's glaciers) was created based on ASTER and Landsat imagery from 1999–2004 {cite:p}`Khromova2016a`.
+The dataset was incomplete and RGI 6.0 incorporated "nominal glaciers" (circles covering an area equivalent to glacier size) in the eastern and western Greater Caucasus sections {cite:p}`Tielidze2018`.
+The RGI 6.0 outlines also had inconsistent geolocation which was corrected in RGI 7.0.

+**Middle East**

 Glaciers of the Middle East have also been revised in detail and digitized based on Landsat imagery from 1998-2001.
-Overall, glacier outlines from the Caucasus and Middle East region in RGI7 dates range between 1998 and 2002, with most of the area dating to 2000.

-This inventory represents a considerable change and improvement to RGI6.
-The Greater Caucasus inventory was created based on ASTER and Landsat imagery from 1999–2004 {cite:p}`Khromova2016a`.
-The dataset was incomplete and RGI6 incorporated "nominal glaciers" (circles covering an area equivalent to glacier size) in the eastern and western Greater Caucasus sections {cite:p}`Tielidze2018`.
-The RGI6 outlines also had inconsistent geolocation.
-Most of the glacier outlines for the Middle East in RGI6 were mapped based on the ASTER imagery from 2004-2006 (Turkey) and Landsat scenes from 2011 (Iran).
+Overall, glacier outlines from the Caucasus and Middle East region in RGI 7.0 dates range between 1998 and 2002, with most of the area dating to 2000.
+Most of the glacier outlines for the Middle East in RGI 6.0 were mapped based on the ASTER imagery from 2004-2006 (Turkey) and Landsat scenes from 2011 (Iran).
 A closer look revealed that most of these outlines were digitized based on snow patches and not actual glaciers.

 ## Additional information